 Congressional and Public Affairs

-The products subject to recall bear establishment number “EST. 5390A” inside the USDA mark of inspection.
-These items were shipped to distribution and retail locations nationwide.
+The products subject to recall bear establishment number “EST. 21781” inside the USDA mark of inspection.
+These items were shipped to Minnesota for further distribution and Kentucky for institutional use.

 FSIS and its public health partners, including the Centers for Disease Control and Prevention (CDC) and the Kentucky Department for Public Health, have been investigating an outbreak of E. coli O103.
 Unopened, intact, packages of ground beef collected as part of the ongoing investigation tested positive for E. coli O103 at an FSIS laboratory.
 The sample was collected at a point of service where multiple case patients ate.
 At this time, there is no definitive link between this positive product and the ongoing E. coli O103 outbreak.
 Further traceback and product analysis continues to determine if the recalled products are related to the E. coli O103 outbreak.